Mastroke Blogs

 Payment Customization API access

-Checkout extensibility framework
+Checkout Extensibility framework Limited Advanced

 The Technical Reality Behind Shopify Custom Payment

-Only Shopify Plus provides access to:
+Only Shopify Plus gives you access to:

-• Checkout Extensibility (the modern checkout framework)
+• Checkout Extensibility (Shopify’s current checkout framework)

-• Payment Customization Functions
+• Payment Customization API

 • Custom-built Payment Apps